kyma-project/kyma/docs/knative-eventing-mesh/01-01-knative-eventing-mesh.md

 title: Overview
 ---

->**CAUTION:** This implementation will soon replace Event Bus.
-Consider this implementation as experimental as it is still under development.
+>**CAUTION:** This implementation will soon replace Kyma Event Bus.
+Consider it as experimental as it is still under development.

-Knative Eventing Mesh allows you to integrate various external solutions with Kyma.
-To achieve successful integration, Eventing Mesh uses [Knative Eventing](https://knative.dev/docs/eventing/) to make sure Kyma receives business Events from different solutions and is able to enrich them, and trigger business flows using lambdas or services defined in Kyma.
+Knative Eventing Mesh allows you to easily integrate external applications with Kyma.
+To achieve successful integration, the Eventing Mesh uses [Knative Eventing](https://knative.dev/docs/eventing/) to ensure that Kyma receives business events from external sources and triggers business flows using lambda functions or services.

-Eventing Mesh impementation relies on [Knative Broker and Trigger](https://knative.dev/docs/eventing/broker-trigger/) Custom Resources, which define the logic behind event processing.
-The Broker receives events from solutions and forwards them to Subscribers, such as lambda functions, based on the defined filters.
+Knative Eventing Mesh implementation relies on [Knative Broker and Trigger](https://knative.dev/docs/eventing/broker-trigger/) custom resources that define the event delivery process.
-This way, events can come from different Senders and Subscribers receive exactly those events they want to.
+The Broker receives events from external solutions and dispatches them to Subscribers, such as lambda functions.
+To make sure certain Subscribers receive exactly those events they want, Trigger definition specifies filters that use event attirbutes, such as version or type, to filter events.

-As a result, process of event publishing and consumption runs smoother, thus significantly improving the overall performance.
+As a result, the process of event publishing and consumption runs smoother, thus significantly improving the overall performance.